DISC Assessment – How to Dial Down your Steadiness

 Focus on the actions you need to take.
 Occasionally, multi-tasking can be a waste of time and detrimental to performance; even causing stress and fatigue in the long run.
 Focusing on what you need to get completed can help your productivity and relationships.
 Although you may want to stop and talk to your coworkers and be thoughtful, to get things finished, you must put others on the backburner to complete your tasks.
 Close your door and focus on what’s on your plate.
 Just get it done!

 You may find it helpful to set a specific period of the day to focus on your work materials and make that time known throughout the office.
 If others recognize that you are unavailable during certain points in the day, you will find yourself completing more work and achieving more of your goals each day.
-In this way, they will still think you are thoughtful, but you just need time to work without interruptions.
+In this way, they will still think you are thinking, but you just need time to work without interruptions.

 The second immediate step is to Forgive and Forget